-- Make a steamed asparagus omelet with feta cheese and cherry tomatoes.
+- Make an omelet with asparagus, feta cheese and cherry tomatoes

-- Make a quick and tasty snack by spreading soft cheese on a whole grain cracker and top with a crispy piece of asparagus.
+- Make a quick and tasty snack by spreading soft cheese on a whole grain cracker and top with a piece of asparagus

 - Coat asparagus with olive oil and saute, grill, broil, or air fry for 5-8 minutes depending on the thickness of asparagus